-Light therapy may work in other ways that affect fat and weight loss.
-For instance, a 2012 study in the International Journal of Endocrinology showed that light can affect hunger, which could help prevent the buildup of extra fat before it even begins.
+Light therapy may work in other ways that affect fat and weight loss as well.
+A 2012 study in the International Journal of Endocrinology showed that light can affect hunger levels, which could help prevent the buildup of extra fat before it even begins.
 This study found that red light helped control levels of the hunger-related hormones leptin and ghrelin in sleep-deprived participants.

-- A study in the Journal of Obesity Surgery researched red light therapy for body contouring.
-This 2011 double-blind, randomized study performed light therapy at 635-680 nanometers (nm) on participants for four weeks and recorded effects on the waistline.
-At the end of study, participants had achieved a statistically significant reduction in waistline girth.
+Smaller Waistline, Less Girth: A study in the Journal of Obesity Surgery researched red light therapy for body contouring.
+This 2011 double-blind, randomized study performed light therapy at 635-680 nanometers (nm) on participants for four weeks and recorded effects on the size of their waistline.
+At the end of the study, participants had achieved a statistically significant reduction in waistline girth.

-- In a similar study published in Lasers in Surgery Medicine, participants who received light therapy showed a significant reduction in overall circumference, including each part of the body.
-Researchers concluded that light therapy can cut down on the circumference of the specific areas that are treated.
+Targeted Fat Loss: In a similar study published in Lasers in Surgery Medicine, participants who received light therapy showed a significant reduction in overall circumference, including numerous parts of the body.
+Researchers concluded that light therapy can reduce the circumference of the specific areas of the body that are treated with natural light.

-- A 2013 study in the same journal also found benefits from red light therapy at 635 nm for contouring the hips, thighs, and waist.
+Tighter Hips & Thighs: A 2013 study in the same journal also found benefits from red light therapy at 635 nm for contouring the hips, thighs, and waist.
 At the end of the trial, researchers found a mean loss of 2.99 inches in overall body size compared to the starting point.
 Separately, the thigh, waist, and hip areas all showed a reduction too.
-Researchers concluded that red light therapy at this level and wavelength was safe and clinically effective (Figure A).
+Researchers concluded that red light therapy at this wavelength was safe and clinically effective (Figure A).

 Figure A: Comparison of inches lost between Test Group and Placebo Group.